-[PHOTO OF CHARLES D. MILLER]
+[PHOTO OF CHARLES D.

-Charles D. Miller, age 72.
-Since May 1998, Mr. Miller has served as Chairman of Avery Dennison Corporation.
+MILLER] Charles D. Miller, age 73.
+In May 2000, Mr. Miller retired as Chairman of Avery Dennison Corporation, a position he had held since May 1998.
 From November 1983 through April 1998, Mr. Miller was Chairman and Chief Executive Officer of Avery Dennison Corporation.
 Prior to 1983, he served as President and Chief Executive Officer.
-He is Chairman and a director of Nationwide Health Properties, Inc., and also is a director of Edison International, Korn/Ferry International and Pacific Life Insurance Company.
+He is Chairman and a director of Nationwide Health Properties, Inc., and also is a director of Edison International, and Korn/Ferry International.
 He has been a director of Avery Dennison Corporation since January 1975.
 His present term expires in 2002.

-[PHOTO OF RICHARD M. FERRY]
+RICHARD M.

+FERRY]

-Richard M. Ferry, age 62.
+Richard M. Ferry, age 63.
 Since May 1997, he has been Chairman of Korn/Ferry International, an international executive search firm.
 From May 1991 through May 1997, Mr. Ferry was Chairman and Chief Executive Officer of Korn/Ferry International.
 Prior to 1991, he served as President of Korn/Ferry International.
 He is also a director of Dole Food Company, Korn/Ferry International, Mrs. Fields Original Cookies, Inc., and Pacific Life Insurance Company.
 He has been a director of Avery Dennison Corporation since December 1985.
 His present term expires in 2002.